aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-image/_index.md

 weight: 100
 ---

+Excel charts are visual representations of data that can be embedded within worksheets.
+Converting these charts to image formats enables easy reuse across documents, web pages, and reports without requiring Excel.

 Convert a chart from a local spreadsheet or Excel file to an image file.
 Supported **IMAGE FORMATS:** <a href="https://docs.fileformat.com/image/png/" rel="noopener noreferrer">PNG</a>, <a href="https://docs.fileformat.com/page-description-language/svg/" rel="noopener noreferrer">SVG</a>, <a href="https://docs.fileformat.com/image/tiff/" rel="noopener noreferrer">TIFF</a>, <a href="https://docs.fileformat.com/image/jpeg/" rel="noopener noreferrer">JPEG</a>, <a href="https://docs.fileformat.com/image/bmp/" rel="noopener noreferrer">BMP</a>

 ## **Convert Chart to Image API**